kathyonu/apotomoing_sequencers/README.md

 ## Welcome to Ruby on Rails using Apotomo on Cells.
+* github.com/kathyonu/apotomoing_sequencers

-At this time, 20110208, apotomoing_sequencers is not a fully functioning application.
+### Note: At this time still, 20110212, apotomoing_sequencers is not a fully functioning application.
 The entire modelling is subject to change at any moment.

+## Description:

-The essence of apotomoing_sequencers is to process any textual matter that contains punctuations, numbers, signs such as $ and other non letter symbols, and convert it all to lettered words.
+The essence of apotomoing_sequencers is to process any textual matter that contains punctuations, numbers, signs such as $ and other non-letter symbols, and convert it all to lettered words.
 An example is apt. becomes apartment; appt. becomes appointment. $100 becomes one hundred dollars.
-This is effected with the String#to_textual method we have written, which draws on over 3,000 regular expressions to massage the text to pure letterings, and from that, we can generate the five sequences.
+This is effected with the String#to_textual method we have written, which draws on over 3,000 regular expressions to massage the text to pure letterings, and from that, we can generate the five sequences of any English creation, be it name, word or phrase.
 See /helpers/textual.rb

 Currently, we are writing this app, using ruby 1.9.2p0 (2010-08-18 revision 29036) [x86_64-darwin10]